Solving Strong-Substitutes Product-Mix Auctions: Hardness of testing validity of unrestricted bid lists

-Here we show that the question of whether a set of bids is valid is \conp-complete.
+Here we show that the question of whether a list of bids is valid is \conp-complete, even when we restrict the problem to unit bids (bids with weights $\pm 1$).
 We also present a simple algorithm verifying the validity of a given list of positive and negative unit bids that runs in polynomial time if the number of goods, or the number of negative bids, is bounded by a constant.
-For any list of bids $\bids$, let $\posbids$ and $\negbids$ denote the positive and negative bids.
+Let $\bids$ denote a list of unit bids, and let $\posbids$ and $\negbids$ denote the positive and negative bids.

-\subsection{Checking validity is \conp-complete.}
+\subsection{Checking validity is \conp-complete}

 \begin{definition} Given a list of positive and negative bids $\bids$, the problem \validbids\ is to decide whether $\bids$ is valid. \end{definition}

 \begin{theorem}[Theorem~\ref{thm:np}] \validbids\ is \conp-complete. \end{theorem}